FabioLolix/distroware.gitlab.io/docs/contributing/fullfilling.md

 title: Fullfilling pages
 ---

-General note, encapsulate URLs with <> otherwise on the builded site they will not be links and don't delete user/password table.
+General note, encapsulate URLs with <> otherwise on the builded site they will not be links

+Don't delete user/password table.

+For non applicable fileds use - or leave empty

 * **Name**